MolBIFFM/diana/README.md

 corresponding module by default, instead of the protein-protein interaction network or the entire annotation, specific to the organism of interest, depending on `"network"` and `"annotation"`.
-Subsets consist of proteins exceeding a specified range of protein-specific measurements.
+Subsets consist of proteins exceeding a specified absolute or relative range of protein-specific measurements.

 ```json
 {